enor2017/COMP3021-PA3/README.md

 In PA3, it is allowed to have multiply players (`P`) in a game map.
 We provide a sample multiplayer map in `puzzles/05-extra-live.multiplayer.game`.
-You can load it into the provided obfuscated JAR, and try it out.
+You can load it into the program (after [Stage 2](#stage-2---gui-extension) is released), and try it out.

 ### Manual Control and Robot

 In PA3, in addition to manually controlling players by clicking buttons, we introduce automated robots to control the players.
 ![Overview](./img/Overview.png)

-As shown in the screenshot of the provided obfuscated JAR, each player has its own control buttons, as well as a `Robot Disable/Enabled` button.
+As shown in the screenshot of the GUI program (available after [Stage 2](#stage-2---gui-extension) is released), each player has its own control buttons, as well as a `Robot Disable/Enabled` button.
 When `Robot` is enabled, all control buttons are disabled and the player is controlled by an instance of `hk.ust.cse.comp3021.pa3.util.Robot`.
 The robot can be disabled at any time to revoke manual control.